-- Last, try avoiding stress.
+- Try avoiding stress.
 While stress doesn’t directly cause PMS mood swings, it can certainly make them feel worse.
-In order to stop PMS mood swings, do your best to avoid stressful activities and events before and during your period in order to give yourself a break.
+In order to help stop PMS mood swings, do your best to avoid stressful activities and events before and during your period in order to give yourself a break.

 - Get some extra sleep.
 Sleep is always great for calming your nerves and helping your body relax.
 Try not to push yourself too hard and stay up too late for some extra help with PMS mood swings.

 - Invest in some TLC and “me time”.
 Do some extra pampering activities for yourself during your period.
 Anything that will help you relax and slow down the onslaught of thoughts in your head is a good start.
 Try a good face mask or a warm bath.
 A warm bath can also help ease period cramps, so that’s an extra bonus.